Tyonnchie-Berry-1996/DevEnv/README.md

   But what if you want to take your favorite version + its packages and use them with a newer Python release?

   Normally, trying to "just upgrade” Python and reuse everything breaks half your stack, wipes out dependencies, and forces you to take a mental health break.
 This project is my way of avoiding that: a cleaner path to carry forward the environment you like without wrecking your system.
 Run the commands below on your host machine.
+After the last step, you’ll see which installs succeeded and which failed.
+If a package fails, just let the Bash script finish— it will continue looping through the rest and write any failures to failed_packages.log so you can review them later.
 For the example below I'm assuming you have a src directory located at <code>/home/$USER/src</code>.
 If you don't please make one before following along <code> cd /home/$USER </code> <code> mkdir src </code>
   </p>

 1. **Get package names (no versions)**